spookier/libft/README.md

 int main(void)
 {
     char *str = "Hello, world!";
-    ft_putstr(str);
+    ft_putstr(str, 1);
     return 0;
 }
 ```
-This program uses the ft_putstr function from libft to print a string to the console
+This program uses the ft_putstr_fd function from libft to print a string to the file descriptor 1

 To compile your project with libft, add -L /path/to/libft -lft to your compiler flags